 Bonfiglioli has been designing and manufacturing drives for the construction and off-highway industry for more than 40 years.
 Already a leader in these markets, Bonfiglioli increased its offering in 2015 with the acquisition of O&K Antriebstechnik and now offers the widest range of final drives on the market, including the largest final drive ever made (up to 3000 kNm torque).
 Over 30 years ago, Bonfiglioli combined its competence in electric motors with expertise in final drives to begin producing electric and hybrid technology products for mobile equipment, and now offers a complete portfolio of electromobility solutions – find out more about the Bonfiglioli product range here.

-We support businesses and customers all over the world, and now we can add the South Pole to our list…
+We support businesses and customers all over the world, and now we can add the hydraulic repairs at the South Pole to our list…

 As an ISO 9001 accredited company, we pride ourselves on delivering high quality hydraulic equipment and a service that is second-to-none – it’s the reason our customers place their trust in us, and keep coming back from all over the world!